sdpaninf/SDPA/README.md

 ILP64 support can solve huge problems, but it consumes more memory than LP64 and slows down the speed a little.
 First select LP64 (int = 32bit) or ILP (int = 64bit).

+If you are using a CPU other than x64 (Intel or AMD), please select GENERAL.
+Examples: Raspberry Pi, NVIDIA DGX Spark, NVIDIA Jetson, Apple Silicon M-series, etc.

 See the INSTALL file for information on how to create binaries.

 Last updated November, 2025